eiji03aero/memoria/README.md

     - email has to be unique among all users
     - jwt will be attached in response header

-### Login
-- POST /api/public/login
-- General:
-    - This is to login for user
-- Input:
-    - email: string
-    - password: string

 ### Confirm signup
 - GET /api/public/signup-confirm
 - General: